roughiz/sql_injection/README.md

 # sql_injection
 A sql injection scan and exploit script

-This script can be used if you can't use sqlmap, or for any restriction like wih some ctf.
+This script can be used if you can't use sqlmap, or for any restriction like wih some ctfs.

-It scan if a parameter is injectable , and also find how to exploit.
+It scan if a parameter is injectable , and also find how to exploit it.

 ## Functions: